389ds/389ds.github.io/docs/389ds/howto/howto-ds-admin-migration.md

 Same means that the new software is installed on the same machine as the old one.
 For example, you already have a FC4 i386 machine with FDS 7.1 installed on it, and you want to install FDS 1.1 on it.
 In this case, the old and new software can both be run at the same time on the same machine.
 Database files and other binary data files can be copied and used directly by the new software.
 There is no need for any import/export process.
 This also means all of the replication changelog and other state information can be used directly, so no reinit of replicas is required.

 **NOTE about database format change** - Fedora 8 uses Berkeley DB 4.6.
 The binary database format is incompatible with earlier releases.
-If upgrading or migrating from an earlier release to Fedora 8, you must export (db2ldif) your databases to LDIF format as described below in the section about 'Remote Source to Local Target'.
+If upgrading or migrating from an earlier release to Fedora 8, you must export (`dsctl <instance> db2ldif`) your databases to LDIF format as described below in the section about 'Remote Source to Local Target'.

 ### Cross platform